-PRIMARY LEVEL : ages 3 to 6 at Aquinas and Old Town Montessori Schools
+PRIMARY LEVEL : ages 3 to 6 at the Aquinas and Old Town Montessori Schools

 The Primary curriculum is a fully comprehensive three year program where children learn to compare, classify and clarify the world around them.